 The Ultimate Exterior Caulk Breakdown

 Let’s put those exterior caulk skills to the test!
 Have you noticed gaps and cracks on your home’s exterior?
-If so, it’s probably time get some caulk and seal those up.
+If so, it’s probably time to get some caulk and seal those up.

 But before you head down to your local home improvement store and pick up a tube of the first sealant you happen to find, you should first figure out which is the best exterior caulk for your situation.

-Caulk is a versatile substance which is able to fill in gaps inside and outside your home.
-Outside, it is great at stopping air and moisture which could enter your home through.
+Caulk is a versatile substance that is able to fill in gaps inside and outside your home.
+Outside, it is great at stopping air and moisture which could enter your home.
 Did you know that caulking could help prevent the growth of mold and mildew in your home?

 The caulking that you choose will depend on several things.
-This includes the material you will be applying it to, where you will be caulking on your home’s exterior, and the climate which you live in.
+This includes the material you will be applying it to, where you will be caulking on your home’s exterior, and the climate in which you live in.